 Throughout the OTD program students develop and are evaluated on, clinical reasoning skills through didactic learning activities and experiential learning opportunities.
 The occupational therapy faculty evaluate students on the ability to critically analyze the clinical decisions they make based on experience, evaluation data, observations, client and family reports, and other contextual considerations.
 Students develop critical thinking beyond the technical aspects of providing occupation-based interventions and consider the current and future needs of a client within the context of individual life circumstances.
 By emphasizing the process of clinical reasoning, students have an opportunity to examine the development of their own reasoning skills and learn from others throughout the curriculum.

-It is an enormous undertaking to successfully prepare students for every possible clinical situation that he/she may encounter in practice.
+It is an enormous undertaking to successfully prepare students for every possible clinical situation that they may encounter in practice.
 In recognition of this, the curriculum promotes holistic, client-centered, evidence and occupation based practice; fosters the development of clinical reasoning, problem-solving, and scholarship; and emphasizes the importance of self-directed, life-long learning to promote change in the profession and encourage effective leadership within the professional community.
 We believe that graduates of the Doctor of Occupational Therapy Program at the University of Findlay have the interest, skills, and motivation required to support their own development, and the needs of the profession, in an ever-changing health care environment and global community.

 Upon completion of the OTD Program at the University of Findlay, graduates will: